MathematicusLucian/WordpressTS/README.md

 - Make theme development easier--no PHP!
 - Enable back-end-as-a-service for WordPress (i.e. WordPress is installed on a different server than your front-end files)
 - Speedier blogs and websites (e.g. CDN for your front-end and caching of API requests)
+- Render a Material theme - typical WP themes feature PHP code, and they are not suitable for Angular, unless severely refactored, with considerable cost in development time - makes more sense to just build an Angular Material theme.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.1.